 - serving notice on the opposing party,

-- the color paper on which your written arguments (referred to as “briefs”) must appear,
+- the color paper on which your written arguments (referred to as “briefs”, including the opening brief and reply brief) must appear,

 - the size font in which you must type,